bakkot/simple-dalle-ui/README.md

 # Simple DALL-E/gpt-image-1 UI

-A simple static webpage to wrap OpenAI's image-generating gpt-image-1 API.
+A simple static webpage to wrap OpenAI's image-generating gpt-image-1 API and the [image-editing FLUX.1 Kontext](https://replicate.com/black-forest-labs/flux-kontext-pro) from Replicate.
 You can dig the DALL-E wrapper out of the commit history if you like the old one better.

 ![screenshot](./screenshot.png)